 - humanities and social sciences

 HIGHLY RANKED UNIVERSITY

-La Trobe has eight campuses across Victoria and New South Wales, and is the largest provider of university education in regional Victoria.
-La Trobe’s largest campus is located in Bundoora, just 14km from Melbourne’s city centre, which is consistently ranked as the world’s most liveable city.
+La Trobe has seven campuses across Victoria and New South Wales.
+The largest campus is located in Bundoora, just 14km from the centre of Melbourne; consistently ranked as the world’s most liveable city.

 To find out more, visit the La Trobe University website www.latrobe.edu.au

 La Trobe University Council

 The role of the Council, as per the La Trobe University Act 2009 (VIC) , is to:

 - Appoint and monitor the performance of the Vice-Chancellor.

 - Approve the mission and strategic direction, annual budget and business plan.